 Every Person shall file a quarterly return of the amount of his gross sales or receipts within twenty-five (25) days following the close of each taxable quarter prescribed for each taxpayer.

-VAT registered person shall pay the value added tax on a monthly basis.
+VAT registered persons shall pay the value-added tax on a monthly basis.

 UPDATE: On January 1, 20123, the filing and payment required under the Tax Code shall be done within twenty-five days (25) following the close of each taxable quarter.

-Is a VAT Exempt Person not Subject to Other Tax?
+Is a VAT Exempt Person not Subject to Percentage Tax (3%)?